marcoserod/mySpotifyApp/README.md

 # Spotisearch-ish

-Web application that consumes [Spotify API](https://developer.spotify.com/documentation/web-api/)
+Web application that consumes [Spotify API](https://developer.spotify.com/documentation/web-api/) built in React JS

-You can try out from here:
+You can try it out from here:

 [SPOTISEARCH-ISH](https://spotisearch-marcoserod.netlify.app/)